 Collecting emissions data is Ecology’s responsibility and working with agencies on emission reduction strategies is SEEP’s, however, the two agencies have collaborated to combine the reporting requirements to simplify the process for state agencies.
 All reporting requirements can be met using the calculator and strategy template below.
 Both reports are due May 20.
-See the instructions document for directions on completing the calculator and strategy template, and how to upload the completed reports and supplemental documents to SAGE.
+In order to access the SAGE system you’ll need to create a SAW account.
+Once your SAW account is active, see the instructions documents below for directions on completing the calculator and strategy template, and how to upload the completed reports and supplemental documents to SAGE.

 For questions regarding emission reduction strategies, contact the SEEP office.
 For questions regarding the emissions calculator or uploading documents to SAGE, contact Stacey Waterman-Hoey.